regen-network/reDAOmint/README.md

 #### Contributed tokens

-The DEX accepts any token the DAO has been configured to manage: first Cosmos tokens like TRUEstory and Atoms, perhaps bitcoins and litecoin later.
+The DEX accepts any token the DAO has been configured to manage: first Cosmos tokens like TRU and ATOM, and perhaps BTC and ETH later.

 #### EnDAOmint tokenized shares